AhmetFarukBilgin/AhmetFarukBilgin/README.md

 - Updated repositories
 - My latest work in cybersecurity and OT security

-This account remains only as a reference for my previous username.
+This account is kept only as a reference for my previous username.

 ---